phetdam/phetdam/README.rst

 For fun, here's a toy norm-constrained convex optimization problem and a plot of its solution against the objective's minimum.
-The code used to solve the problem and generate the contour and constraint plot can be found in `my profile repository`__.
+The code used to solve the problem and generate the plot can be found in `my profile repository`__.

 .. __: https://github.com/phetdam/phetdam